 In-depth legal guides for every major accident type across the United States.

-18-wheeler and commercial truck accidents often involve complex liability.
-The general contractor, a subcontractor, or an equipment manufacturer could all share responsibility.
-Learn who is legally responsible and how to maximize your claim.
+18-wheeler and commercial truck accidents involve complex liability.
+Multiple parties — driver, trucking company, or manufacturer — could all share responsibility.
+Learn how to maximize your claim.

 The most common accident type in the US with 6.1 million annual cases.
 Understand fault, insurance claims, and your full right to compensation after a collision.

-Pedestrians have absolutely no physical protection against a moving vehicle.
-If struck by a car, truck, or motorcycle, you have strong grounds to pursue significant compensation for injuries including traumatic brain injuries and spinal cord damage.
+Pedestrians have no physical protection against a moving vehicle.
+If struck by a car or truck, you have strong grounds to pursue significant compensation for your injuries.

-Bus accidents are unique because they often involve government agencies or large private transportation companies.
-Most states require victims to file a formal notice of claim within 30 to 90 days.
-Missing this early deadline can permanently end your right to compensation.
+Bus accidents involve government agencies or large private companies with strict filing deadlines — sometimes as little as 30 to 90 days.
+Missing this deadline can permanently end your right to compensation.

 You are never obligated to accept the first offer from an insurance company.
 Quick offers are almost always far below what you are legally entitled to receive.
 Once you sign and accept a settlement, you generally cannot reopen the case for more money later.